MicrosoftDocs/learn/learn-pr/quantum/qsharp-create-first-quantum-development-kit/includes/6-what-is-azure-quantum.md

 Keep in mind that the programs you ran here use a _simulator_ to mimic quantum behavior.
 A simulator is a perfect way to experiment with and verify your quantum algorithms before you run your programs on a quantum computer.

-When you're ready to run your programs on quantum computers, there's Azure Quantum, a quantum computing service that runs on Azure.
+When you're ready to run your programs on quantum hardware, there's Azure Quantum, a quantum computing service that runs on Azure.

 Azure Quantum is currently in limited preview with select partners and customers.
 Here's an early look at what to expect.